 Your deposit will generally range from $500 – $2,000.
 Your mortgage payments will depend on how much your down payment is.
 The higher your down payment amount, the lower your mortgage payments will be.
 Closing costs usually average to be about 3-4% of the purchase price of a home.
 However, if you buy a HUD home, HUD may pay most of your closing costs.

 That’s because, unlike most regular listings, HUD homes are sold as-is.
-So no matter what work needs to be done, HUD will not take care of it to sell the house.
-But, of course, this is typically true of any foreclosure home.
+So, regardless of what work needs to be done, HUD will not take care of it to sell the house.
+But, of course, this is typically true of any foreclosed property.

 That’s why it’s vital to have an inspection completed before you make an offer.
-Unlike other buying processes, you should have the inspection done first and then use it to inform your bid offer because you can’t renegotiate based on the results.
+Unlike other buying processes, you should have the inspection done first.
+Then, use it to inform your bid offer because you can’t renegotiate based on the results.

 It’s definitely worth spending a couple of hundred dollars to ensure the needed renovations are within your scope.